A $\tau-$DM relation for FRB hosts?: Mock FRBs

-with $\sigma \log_{10} \tau_{\rm host}=0.76$ and $\nu=1$ GHz.
-Here above, we have multiplied the original pulsar equation by a factor of three to account for the difference between spherical and plane waves \citep{Cordes2022}, and $\tau_{\rm host}$ and ${\rm DM_{host}}$ are again expressed in the frame of the FRB host.
+with $\sigma \log_{10} \tau_{\rm host}=0.76$, $\alpha=4$, and $\nu=1$ GHz.
+Here above, we have multiplied the original pulsar equation by a factor of three to account for the difference between spherical and plane waves \citep{Cordes2016}\footnote{We note that this factor is only applicable under the assumption of a uniform distribution of effective lens distances between Earth and Galactic pulsars, and with an analogous geometry for FRBs in their host galaxies, which may not be correct in all cases.
+In any case, the presence of this factor does not impact our overall results and conclusions.}, and $\tau_{\rm host}$ and ${\rm DM_{host}}$ are again expressed in the frame of the FRB host.
 The DM contribution from the Milky Way for each FRB is finally obtained by sampling a normal distribution centered at ${\rm \overline{DM}_{MW}}=80$ pc $\rm cm^{-3}$ and with $\sigma=50$ pc $\rm cm^{-3}$, with a minimum ${\rm DM_{MW}}= 20$ pc $\rm cm^{-3}$ (adopting moderately different values than these here does not impact our results).
 With the above quantities, we obtain the total observed DM for each FRB as

 We next include the effect of observational bias on the signal-to-noise ratio (SNR) considering DM smearing as

 where BW$=1$ MHz for CRAFT/ICS.
 The true SNR is then